This page gets you from clone to first successful command quickly, then shows developer-oriented flow and output/report locations.

 yosys -p "read_verilog designs/priority_enc.v; synth -top priority_enc; write_json output/priority_enc.json"

-# 2) Run OpenTest in Yosys mode
+# 2) Run OpenTest

-python3 opentest --yosys scoap -i output/priority_enc.json
+python3 opentest scoap -i output/priority_enc.json

-python3 opentest --yosys analyze_and_add_tp -i output/priority_enc.json --scoap -t 50 -m 10 -v
+python3 opentest analyze_and_add_tp -i output/priority_enc.json --scoap -t 50 -m 10 -v

 8. Where reports and outputs are written